Welcome to the official site of the J. B. Johnston Club for Evolutionary Neuroscience

 Started by Fabiana Kubke.
 Last reply by David D. Olmsted Jul 31, 2010.

-The Department of Biology at The University of Mississippi invites applications for a tenure-track Assistant Professor position in ecological and evolutionary physiology from individuals whose research focuses on the evolution of physiological or morphological mechanisms and their relationships to the biotic or physiochemical environment.
-Areas of interest include, but are not limited to, life history, behavior,…Continue
+The Department of Biology at the University of Mississippi invites applications for a tenure-track Assistant Professor in Behavioral Neuroscience.
+Candidates whose research spans multiple levels of analysis are especially encouraged to apply.
+Areas of particular interest include, but are not limited to, synaptic plasticity, neurogenomics, glial cell function, and integrative neural circuits.

 There has been a lot of discussion online about the Research Works Act, an American bill (discussed here) that would make it illegal for a US government agency to have policies requiring research they fund be available as open access.
 As far as I know, only NIH does this now.